Hollywilkerson/lrthw_exercises/chapter_1/readme.md

-# If you type the exercise as it's written in the chapter, Rubocop will complain
-####about the double quoted strings.
+#Rubocop will complain about the double quoted strings.
 Explain how you got rid of the offenses.

-#Did you fix the strings?
-Or did you tell Rubocop to ignore those code style violations?
+I ended up taking out the double quotes and using single tics instead.
+On the strings that had words with apostrophes I used a backslash that way it would still print the apostrophes without ending the string.
+For example .... puts 'I\'d much rather you "not"'

 #Why did you pick what you did?
+I decided to use the single tics that way Robocop can continue to tell me when it thinks something can be written better.
+Robocop will ensure I continue to write code using best practices that are consistent.
+It will help me stick to a style that keeps my coding clean and easier to read.

 # Please include the Study Drills stuff in your ex1.rb file.